Story At-A-Glance

 CEO Daniel Conway | Doughbies

-It implies that having the interest and passion about a certain field of work is as important of a factor in sticking around as having demand for your product.
-It appears Doughbies had demand but its founders and the team did not have the firepower to keep working in the domain.
+It implies that having interest and passion for a certain field of work is as important in sticking around as having demand for your product.
+Unfortunately, it appears Doughbies had demanded, but its founders and the team did not have the firepower to keep working in the domain.

 10. Failed Pivot